How to Build A Powerful Group Coaching Program that Establishes Your Expertise and Creates Results for Your Clients

 - What are the results you want to help people achieve?

-(for instance, if you're a success mindset coach, what are the results you want for your group members?
+This will determine how to choose the right clients to join your coaching group. (for instance, if you're a success mindset coach, what are the results you want for your group members?
 Do you want to coach them around building a thriving business, creating a loving relationship or improving self-worth?)

 - Why do you want to start a group coaching program?